Before you Begin

 - Applications in the solution

 - Data plan you need

-- You have contacted your managed service provider or CDO Sales representative and you have a CDO tenant.
+- Contact your managed service provider or CDO Sales representative and you have a CDO tenant.

-- Your tenant must have a Secure Device Connector (SDC) installed.
+- Your ASA is connected to CDO using a Secure Device Connector (SDC).
 It can be a cloud-based SDC installed by CDO support, or an on-premises SDC that you install on a virtual machine and maintain within your enterprise's network.